 He is co-author of a book, "The Guide to Forensic Geology" to be published by the Geological Society of London.
 New work, funded through the International union of Geological Sciences is investigating the detection and mitigation of mining crime.

-Dr Pirrie is a Fellow of Advance HE (FHEA).
+Professor Pirrie is a Fellow of Advance HE (FHEA).

-Dr Ian Skilling is a British-born volcanologist with about 25 years of research and teaching experience at Universities in the United States, South Africa and UK.
+Dr Ian Skilling is a British-born volcanologist with about 25 years of research and teaching experience at universities in the United States, South Africa and UK.
 He pioneered the use of lithofacies analysis of clastic rocks generated by volcano-ice interaction to interpret depositional environments and edifice evolution, and has continued to focus on the interpretation of a wide range of volcaniclastic rocks.

 Dr Skilling was a volcanologist with the British Antarctic Survey (Cambridge, UK), and has undertaken geologic consultancy projects for several mining companies in South Africa, Botswana and Tanzania, and collaborated on geothermal exploration programs in Kenya (UNDP).
 He has a particular passion for field studies, and have led 25+ field trips (often with undergraduate and postgraduate students) in many parts of the world, including Iceland, Kenya, Antarctica, UK, Canada, California, Hawaii, Botswana, Tanzania and South Africa.
 His most recent areas of research focus is Iceland and Oregon.

 Dr Skilling is a Fellow of Advance HE (FHEA).

 Nick’s KESS2 funded project in conjunction with Terradat Ltd and SatSense is using a combination of InSAR satellite data and ground-based geophysical methods to develop new continuous monitoring methods for movements on leaky dams and landslide-prone areas such as coal mine waste tips in Wales.